llauderesv/react-form-validation/README.md

-# A simple way to validate your forms in React using Hooks.
+## A simple way to validate your forms in React.

 ### Example usage